Chris Middleton hears some life lessons from Peter Gabriel

 Pern you up, Pern you down?

-Alongside music and activism – he puts his money and time where his mouth is with projects such as Witness and The Elders – 66-year-old Gabriel has been bang on target with his technology bets and cultural predictions over the years.
+Alongside music and activism – he puts his money where his mouth is with projects such as Witness and The Elders – 66-year-old Gabriel has been bang on target with his technology bets and cultural predictions over the years.

 In the 1970s, he experimented with bio-feedback systems (“But I couldn’t sell it to the band,” he explained) and predicted that music would one day be sold by phone companies – 30 years before it happened.
 He set up WOMAD, nearly bankrupting himself in 1982 with an event that became the blueprint for today’s family-friendly boutique festivals.

-He was a rich-media advocate in the 90s, mixing music with interactive video and games, and in the Noughties an early co-founding investor in music streaming and online jukeboxes, with OD2 (On Demand Distribution) and We7.
+He was a rich-media advocate in the 90s, mixing music with interactive video and games, and in the Noughties was an early co-founding investor in music streaming and online jukeboxes, with OD2 (On Demand Distribution) and We7.
 In 2003-04 he co-proposed a musicians’ union for the digital age, MUDDA.

 Today, he co-owns high-end audio company Solid State Logic (SSL), a canny move with the resurgence of interest in high-end, aficionado tools.
-Then there’s the Real World record label and studio complex, not to mention the Society of Sound and other ventures – such as his long-cherished dream of building a theme park, where visitors can delve into different levels of experience (that underworld of change and transformation once again).
+Then there’s the Real World record label and studio complex, not to mention the Society of Sound and other ventures, such as his long-cherished dream of building a theme park, where visitors can delve into different levels of experience (that underworld of change and transformation once again).

-All of which should give him a reputation to overshadow Damon Albarn’s today, and yet Gabriel is increasingly labelled ‘the Prog Father’ and seen as a voice from the past – possibly because his activities so often take him behind the scenes and away from music.
+All of which should give him a reputation to overshadow Damon Albarn’s today, and yet Gabriel is increasingly labelled ‘the Prog Father’ and seen as a voice from the distant past – possibly because his activities so often take him behind the scenes and away from music.

 Entire genres, careers, social movements, governments, and technology platforms have been and gone since his last album of new music, 2002’s ‘Up’ (although he has toured many times since then, and reinterpreted his back catalogue with the ‘New Blood’ project).
 “The worst thing you can give an artist is too much choice,” he told his audience – apparently without irony.